AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Occasionally, timelines may not recalculate because a project is extremely complex.
 For example, a project that has multiple dependencies, a large number of tasks, several cross-project predecessors, or multiple task indentations may be affected.

 Previously, there was no indication that a timeline had not recalculated.

+#### Tasks

+**Approvals area disappears from left navigation**

+When a user is viewing a task, the Approvals area may disappear from the left navigation.
+Removing and adding the Approvals area to the Layout Template resolves the issue, but the issue may reoccur.

 +++